dmitigr/pgfe/README.md

 # [PostgreSQL] C++ driver

-`dmitigr::pgfe` (PostGres FrontEnd) - is the advanced and feature rich [PostgreSQL] driver written in C++.
+`dmitigr::pgfe` (PostGres FrontEnd) - is an advanced and feature rich [PostgreSQL] driver written in C++.
 The development is focused on easines and robustness of use with the performance in mind.